Pioreactor/docs.pioreactor/developer-guide/05-Scripts/01-writing-scripts.md

 Save this code to a local file on your Pioreactor's Raspberry Pi called `stirring_script.py`.
 Then, running `python stirring_scripy.py`, you should see that stirring on the Pioreactor starts.
 With the script running, you should also updates on the Pioreactor UI (ex: see [pioreactor.local/pioreactors](http://pioreactor.local/pioreactors) page).
 Typing `ctrl-c` will exit the script.

 :::info
-What is `get_unit_name` and `get_latest_experiment_name`?
+What is `get_unit_name` and `get_assigned_experiment_name`?
 These are helper functions that get the current name of the Pioreactor, and the current experiment name, respectively.
 Using the current experiment name will ensure that your data shows up in the UI, and is correctly stored in the database.
 :::